fassko/fassko.github.io/Content/blog/swiftui-tabview.md

 ### Create scrolling pages

-To create scrolling pages with the `TabView` in SwiftUI we just need to call the view modifier `tabViewStyle	` and pass instance of `	PageTabViewStyle` style.
+To create scrolling pages with the `TabView` in SwiftUI, we need to call the view modifier `tabViewStyle	` and pass an instance of `	PageTabViewStyle` style.

 ```
 TabView {
   Color.gray
   Color.green
   Color.blue
 }
 .tabViewStyle(PageTabViewStyle())
 ```

-If we want to hide the page indicator we specify the `indexDisplayMode` parameter for the `PageTabViewStyle` instance and specify it to `.never`.
+If we want to hide the page indicator, we specify the `indexDisplayMode` parameter for the `PageTabViewStyle` instance and set it to `.never`.

 ```
 TabView {
+  // ...
 }
 .tabViewStyle(PageTabViewStyle(indexDisplayMode: .never))
 ```